-How to Crop in Photoshop CS5, CS6, and CC (Creative Cloud)
+How to Crop and Straighten an Image in Photoshop

-Now before any hardcore photographers chime in, I should at least mention that ideally, you should try to get your ideal shot with just your camera first so that you do not have to rely on editing afterward.
-It makes you better at taking snapshots in the long run.
-As a matter of fact, cropping is even discouraged in many introductory and intermediate photography classes with the aim of getting photographers to think things through before taking the shot.
-Many argue that shooting with the mindset of having to “get it right the first time” pushes people to create better photos even without fancy equipment—as a matter of fact there is even a course on using an iPhone to take great photographs.
+Now before any hardcore photographers chime in, you should always TRY to get your ideal shot with your camera first so that you do not have to rely on editing afterward.
+It makes your life easier — and also makes you better at taking snapshots in the long run.
+It’s interesting to note that cropping is discouraged in many introductory and intermediate photography classes with the aim of getting photographers to think things through and minimize post-production editing.
+Shooting with the mindset of having to “get it right the first time” pushes people to create better photos, even without the need for equipment.

-An image that you would like to crop
+- An image that you would like to crop or edit

-If you don’t have Photoshop because it is too expensive, Adobe now offers the Creative Cloud that you can use with a monthly subscription instead.
-To learn more about this service check out this Adobe Photoshop CC Learn by Video series.
-With this course, you can learn the layout and better understand the benefits of cloud-based photo editing.
+- Adobe Photoshop Creative Cloud (aka CC): If you don’t have Photoshop because it is too expensive, Adobe now offers the Creative Cloud that you can use with a monthly subscription instead.

-Another alternative that you might want to consider is the GIMP, which is a free alternative to Photoshop.
-It is not as popular as Photoshop, but with this course on Mastering the GIMP you can learn how to do most of the things you would need for basic and advanced photo editing.
+- The GIMP: Another alternative that you might want to consider is the GIMP, which is a free alternative to Photoshop.
+It is not as popular as Photoshop, but you can learn how to do most of the things you would need for basic and advanced photo editing.

 Step 1: Open your picture in Photoshop.

-Here I have already selected the picture that I wish to crop in Photoshop.
-I zoomed out a bit here so that it is easier to see where I want to cut.
+Here, we already have the picture that we’re going to crop in Photoshop.
+It’s zoomed out a bit here so that it is easier to see where we want to cut.

-Your version of Photoshop might look a bit different from the screenshot shown, but that is okay.
+Your version of Photoshop might look a bit different from the screenshot shown, but that’s alright!
 The good thing about the cropping tool is that it works in all versions of Photoshop.
 That means that it is still accessible even without the latest version.

-Note: Even if you have the same version as the one shown here, your workspace may look a little different since I’ve customized my workspace.
-You can learn how to customize your Photoshop workspace too, and get it to look and work the way you want.
+Note: Even if you have the same version like the one shown here, your workspace may look slightly different since the photo below is in a customized workspace.
+You can learn how to customize your Photoshop workspace, too, and get it to look and work the way you want.

-There are several ways to crop an image in Photoshop but the easiest way is with the cropping tool in the toolbar (usually located on the left).
-Alternatively, you can activate the tool with the in-application shortcut by pressing ‘C’ on your keyboard.
+There are several ways to crop an image in Photoshop, but the absolute easiest method is with the cropping tool in the toolbar.
+You will usually see it on the left side of the screen, but you can also find it using the search bar.
+Alternatively, you can activate the tool with the in-application shortcut by pressing C on your keyboard.